valhuber/ApiLogicServer/api_logic_server_cli/docs/Database-Connectivity.md

 ### From API Logic Server Container

-If you are using (recommended) docker for API Logic Server, you must to enable connectivity from your API Logic Server container to your database container.
+If you are using the docker version of API Logic Server, you must to enable connectivity from your API Logic Server container to your database container.
 See the instructions below.

 #### Create Docker network